 Families Needing Outdoor Space

-As camps, community rec centers, and schools canceled sports and other activities, many families have found themselves scrambling for a way to get the kids outside and active.
-Outdoor space is suddenly at a premium, and some families are searching for homes with upgraded features like pools and playspaces.
-Suburban neighborhoods with an emphasis on walking and biking trails and other wide-open spaces are more desirable than ever.
+Outdoor space can be a premium, and some families are searching for homes with upgraded features like pools and playspaces.
+Suburban neighborhoods with an emphasis on walking and biking trails and other wide-open spaces are more desirable.
 Rural areas offering homes with acreage are suddenly looking like good options since the work-from-home breadwinners no longer have to worry about a long commute.

 How to Save Money When You’re Upsizing